raulmur/ORB_SLAM2/README.md

 ORB-SLAM2 is released under a [GPLv3 license](https://github.com/raulmur/ORB_SLAM2/blob/master/License-gpl.txt).
 For a list of all code/library dependencies (and associated licenses), please see [Dependencies.md](https://github.com/raulmur/ORB_SLAM2/blob/master/Dependencies.md).

-For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors.
+For a closed-source version of ORB-SLAM2 for commercial purposes, please contact the authors: orbslam (at) unizar (dot) es.

 If you use ORB-SLAM2 in an academic work, please cite: